-As part of this service, Amazon EC2 instances can now run Microsoft Windows Server 2003.
-Our base Windows image provides you with standard Microsoft Windows Server 2003 functionality, including the ability to run applications that require LDAP, Kerberos, RADIUS, or other credential services, such as Microsoft Exchange Server and Microsoft SharePoint Server.
+As part of this service, Amazon EC2 instances can now run Microsoft Windows Server 2003 or Microsoft Windows Server 2008.
+The Windows AMIs provide you with all standard Microsoft Windows Server functionality.

 To get started using Windows instances, we recommend using the AWS Management Console.